Sebbs128/firewall/README.md

 - `MatchValue` - the value to be compared against
 - `Transforms` - a list of transformations to be applied, in order

+ASP.NET Core and Kestrel have [their own limits on request sizes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads#server-and-app-configuration), and in general these should be preferred over general/global `RequestBody` size rules.
+Keep in mind that those limits will apply even if the firewall is in `Detection` mode, as they are inherent to the underlying server itself.

 ###### String Evaluators

 A `MatchType` of `String` will evaluate request properties against a list of values to determine a match.
 Like the `Size` evaluators, an additional key specified by `Selector` is required for some request properties, and [transformations](#transforms) can be applied before the value is evaluated.